Project Resources

 • It should be related to your major; or at the very least one of the three CIS majors.

-• It should be of substational nature, requiring approximately 15 hours per week of a well-defined time commitment.
 (Summer semester students should expect to devote 40-45 hrs per week since the semester is five weeks in duration.)

-• The sophistical level should be that of a student past the introductory sequence.
+• The sophistication level should be that of a student past the introductory sequence.
 The suitability of the project completed can impact the final grade.
 It is possible to complete a project satisfactorily and receive a grade below A if the project is simple and straightforward application of elementary programming techniques.
 For example, introductory HTML/CSS would be considered too simple for this course.

-• It has an acceptable supervisor.
+• It has an acceptable supervisor who has a stake in the project outcome.

 • You can only receive credit for new, active work completed during the semester of enrollment.